Deployment using Kubernetes

 The following features are not required for a basic deployment but can enhance performance, scalability, and flexibility in production environments.

-Retrieve domain using Basic authentication
+Retrieve domain using TLS authentication

-For integration scenarios using a standalone ADM, you can configure your ADS K8s deployment to retrieve the domain from a remote endpoint using Basic authentication.
+For integration scenarios using a standalone ADM, you can configure your ADS K8s deployment to retrieve the domain from a remote endpoint using TLS authentication.
 To do so, install the ADS chart using Helm as shown below.

 - ADM with TLS